 Continuous cost reduction and a disciplined capital expenditure program are key components of our long-term financial strategy.
-During the past two years, we have taken significant steps to reduce our cost structure and improve the efficiency of our global manufacturing processes.
+During the past several years, we have taken significant steps to reduce our cost structure and improve the efficiency of our global manufacturing processes.
 We have created manufacturing "centers of excellence" around the world and consolidated our manufacturing operations.
-We estimate that we have reduced our quarterly fixed costs by approximately \$10 million as a result of these efforts.
 Through our adoption of the Kaizen and lean sigma methodology, we have further reduced our cost structure by identifying and eliminating non-value added steps from our manufacturing process.
 This approach has enabled us to achieve a reduction in production leadtime and an increase in production throughput.
 Operational efficiencies will continue to be a focus as we integrate acquisitions and seek to continuously improve our manufacturing processes.